bgoodr/blogging-utils/README.markdown

    to check for a specified type of variable, whereas right now it is hardcoded to variables of type "color".

- - Create a new function that calls the new function but with both files, and iterates over the result values of both to identify the common color usages.
+ - DONE: Create a new function that calls the new function but with both files, and iterates over the result values of both to identify the common color usages.
 For example, find the possibly-differently-named color variables that both are specified in each of the sections such as, say, "#header".
 When doing my first attempt at this, I discovered something new (to me anyway):